nelliegh123/Vito-ISOLDE/README.md

 ```
 5. Voilà!
 You now have a ROOT file named output.root located in a directory named based on your run parameters, insidebuild/Results.

-To make compiling easy, the file _run.sh_ runs "cmake .." and "make", before calling the python file _make_macro.py_ with your run parameters as arguments.
-This script creates a macro _run_commands.mac_, which contains all the information about how the particles will be fired in the simulations (how many, at what angles and energies etc).

 ## New Detector Geometry